sjackman/white-spruce-organelles-paper/README.md

 ### Assembly

-The plastid genome was assembled into a single circular scaffold of 125 kbp with seven gaps.
+The plastid genome was assembled into a single circular contig of 123 kbp.
 The assembly metrics are shown in [table 1][].

 ### Annotation

-The plastid genome contains 90 protein coding (mRNA) genes, 41 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in [figure 1][].
+The plastid genome contains 74 protein coding (mRNA) genes, 36 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in [figure 1][].

 <a name="figure-1"></a>
 [figure 1]: #figure-1